patrykwenz/what_data_tell_covid_19/Problems_with_pandemic_modeling/README.md

 There are some probable reasons, why results of forecast are not satisfying for the next stages of the pandemic.

-### Lockdowns resolve
+### Resolution of lockdowns
 Script does not features data about lockdown resolves.
 For `base.r` it is necessary to insert data about these non-pharmaceutical interventions and dates of thier introductions:

 - closure of schools and universities,
 - self-isolating if ill,
 - ban on public events,
 - lockdown,
 - social distancing encouraged

-But in fact, at the end of the "first wave" of COVID-19 pandemic, which has expired in the summer, countries resolves most of introduced interventions.
+But in fact, at the end of the "first wave" of COVID-19 pandemic, which has expired in the summer, most countries resolved introduced interventions.
 Script does not take it into account.

 ### Non "normal distribution" shape
 During early phases of COVID-19 pandemic it was easy to see, that number of daily cases resembled normal distribution chart shape.
-The shape of chart was modificated by non-pharmaceutical interventions, like lockdown, school closures, etc.
+The shape of chart was modified by non-pharmaceutical interventions, like lockdown, school closures, etc.

-But knowing the nature of coronaviruses, we know that pandemic has some peaks of people infected.
+But knowing the nature of coronaviruses, we know that pandemic has some peaks of daily people infected.
 Script seems to not support multiple waves of COVID-19 pandemic.
-It tries to fit the forecast to normal distribution and totally miss the daily new cases.
+It tries to fit the forecast to normal distribution and totally miss the number of daily new cases.